jdubois/hello-spring-function-azure/docs/getting-started-with-spring-cloud-function-in-azure.md

 ## Create the Azure Function

-In order to benefit from the full Azure Functions API, we are now going to code a specific class: it is an Azure Function that will delegate its execution to the Spring Cloud Function we have created in the previous step.
+In order to benefit from the full Azure Functions API, we are now going to code a specific class : it is an Azure Function that will delegate its execution to the Spring Cloud Function we have created in the previous step.

 In the `src/main/java/com/example` folder, create the following Azure Function :